wpilibsuite/frc-docs/source/docs/software/actuators/using-motor-controllers.rst

    .. code-tab:: java

-      Spark spark = new Spark(
-         // The RIO PWM port this is connected to
+      Spark spark = new Spark(0); // 0 is the RIO PWM port this is connected to
-         0
-      );

-      spark.set(
-         // the output of the motor, between -1 and 1 -0.75
+      spark.set(-0.75); // the % output of the motor, between -1 and 1
-      );

-      VictorSP victor = new VictorSP(
-         // The RIO PWM port this is connected to
+      VictorSP victor = new VictorSP(0); // 0 is the RIO PWM port this is connected to
-         0
-      );

-      victor.set(
-         // the output of the motor, between -1 and 1 0.6
+      victor.set(0.6); // the % output of the motor, between -1 and 1
-      );

    .. code-tab:: c++

-      frc::Spark spark{
-         // The RIO PWM port this is connected to
+      frc::Spark spark{0}; // 0 is the RIO PWM port this is connected to
-         0
-      };

-      spark.Set(
-         // the output of the motor, between -1 and 1 -0.75
+      spark.Set(-0.75); // the % output of the motor, between -1 and 1
-      );

-      frc::VictorSP victor{
-         // The RIO PWM port this is connected to
+      frc::VictorSP victor{0}; // 0 is the RIO PWM port this is connected to
-         0
-      };

-      victor.set(
-         // the output of the motor, between -1 and 1 0.6
+      victor.Set(0.6); // the % output of the motor, between -1 and 1
-      );

 CAN Motor Controllers